OMNIALowCode/omnia2-move-tenant/README.md

 ### oem (string)

 The code of the OEM the tenant will be part of.
-The OEM should already exist in the destination account
+The OEM should already exist in the destination account.

+### tenantType (string)

+Template, Demonstration or Full.
+If left empty, will create a Demonstration tenant.
+The Template type has implications regarding the data that is transferred.

+## _Other parameters_
+### overwriteIfExists (switch)

+Attempt to delete the tenant with the given code, if it exists in the destination.

 ## Import example